inventree/inventree-docs/docs/report/bom.md

 ---

 ## BOM Generation
-The bill of materials is an essential part of the documentation that needs to be send to the facctory.
-A sinple csv export is OK to be importet into SMT machines.
-But for human redable documentation it might not be suficcient.
-Additional information ist needed.
+The bill of materials is an essential part of the documentation that needs to be sent to the factory.
+A simple csv export is OK to be important into SMT machines.
+But for human readable documentation it might not be sufficient.
+Additional information is needed.
 The Inventree report system allows to generate BOM well formatted BOM reports.

 ### A simple example
 The following picture shows a simple example for a PCB with just three components from two different parts.